AdriaPadilla/spotixplore/README.md

 Working to make it more easy!

-You have to change "limit=" property on line 88 of "recommended_tracks.py"
+You have to change "limit=" property on line 25 of "get_recommended_tracks.py"

-## 6. The Output
-The application will create 2 files:

-One .XLSX file for each playlist with all the data, including recommended tracks.

-One .CSV file with node relations to generate a graph network visualization.